AlfCano/rk.survey.design/README.md

 *   **Survey Mean or Total:**
     *   Takes a `svydesign` object as input.
     *   Calculates the survey-weighted mean (`svymean`) or total (`svytotal`) for one or more variables.
+    *   Includes an option to subset the svyobject.
     *   Includes an option to adjust for strata with single clusters ("lonely PSUs").

 *   **Grouped Survey Analysis (by):**
     *   Takes a `svydesign` object as input.
     *   Performs grouped analysis using `survey::svyby()`.
     *   Calculates survey-weighted means or totals of analysis variables for each subgroup defined by one or more grouping variables.
+    *   Includes an option to subset the svyobject.
     *   Includes an option to adjust for lonely PSUs.

 ## Requirements